pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 **Available since:** 4.0.0

 Send an error about the number of arguments given to the command, citing the command name in the error message.
-Returns `REDISMODULE_OK`.
+Returns `PHARMAVILLAGEMODULE_OK`.

 Example: